andrzejenne/oddin/README.md

 I assume all PHP IDEs with autocomplete will work with our approach.

 ## How it works
 PHP classes has magic methods.
-The __get magic method is called every time you want to use not inaccessible property.
+The __get magic method is invoked every time you want to use inaccessible property.
-It can be undeclared or private/protected from outside.
+Property can be undeclared or private/protected from outside.
-DIResolver uses parser to get dependency info from class property annotations.
+DIResolver uses parser to get dependency necessary metadata from class property annotations.
 InjectsOnDemand trait defines magic __get method, which handles all our property requests.
 Once property is initialized by trait, magic method is not called again.

 ## Pros
 * less coding
-* dependency instantiation on demand (lazy), not before constructor.
-Depends on DI Container.
+* dependency instantiation on demand (lazy - not before constructor, if properly defined in container)

 ## Cons
 * all properties are public ? all injectables are "public"
-* antipattern ? use it only for sprints.
+* antipattern ? use it only for sprints, clean the code later.
-* annotations have to be parsed ? oh, come on, we are caching it.
+* annotations have to be parsed ? oh, come on, we are caching it, generator on it's way.

 ## Known Issues
-* no cache generator for production yet
+* no cache generator yet
-* no code fixer for production yet
+* no code fixer yet

 ## @TODO - Cache Generator
 Cli command for annotation cache generation.